#40: Renfrew Community Park

-There are a few non-destination neighbourhood parks that are a little bit more extensive, or are slightly more vibrant, but it’s hard to find much wrong with Trafalgar — and a lot to find that’s good.
+There are a few non-destination neighbourhood parks in the city that are a bit more extensive, or slightly more vibrant, but it’s hard to find much wrong with Trafalgar — and a lot to find that’s good.

 “It’s a park.
 Not much to say.
 Good basketball hoops.”

 Yes, it’s called West Point Gray Park.
 Not Trimble Park, even though it’s on Trimble Street, even though people call it Trimble Park, even though the biggest annual community event (the Point Grey Fiesta) advertises itself as being at Trimble Park, even though the City of Vancouver itself acknowledges that’s what it’s often called.

 Get that annoyance out of your system, and it’s an excellent example of the city’s “big old field” template.

 Part of that comes from the park being on top of a cliff leading to the Jericho Lands, allowing expansive views of downtown and the North Shore.
 But it’s also because of clever design choices, like a basketball court separating the two baseball fields, or a tall row of trees separating the green space from the playground area.